ninjaasmoke/spell-checker/README.md

 ## Trie Data Structure Implementation

 - it is somehow worse than the levenshtein distance implementation
+- NOTE: i was wrong.
+The trie implementation is actually faster than the levenshtein distance implementation. i was not reusing the same dictionary, instead i was recheckeing the dictionary for each word and adding it to the trie.
+- it is like 3 times faster: [see results](#trie-spell-checker).
+- but seems like it identifies some good words as incorrect too! need to fix this.
 - `mutable` and `const functions`

   `const` function: a function that does not modify the object's state